BogdanovaIV/UniFlow/README.md

 - [Juliia Konovalova](https://github.com/IuliiaKonovalova/) was a great mentor who helped me to reveal my abilities and gave valuable advice.
 - [Code Institute team](https://codeinstitute.net/) supported me and provided all the information that I needed.
-- [Github](https://github.com/) provided free access to a versioning system.
-- [Heroku](heroku.com) provided a service to deploy an application.
-- [Django 4.x](https://www.djangoproject.com/): was used to manage the core application logic, database interactions, and routing, enabling efficient handling of complex backend functionalities.
-- [Google Maps](https://developers.google.com/maps): provided interactive maps that enhance the application's user experience, such as displaying the university’s location or directions.
-- [Bootstrap 5.x](https://getbootstrap.com/): provided pre-styled components and responsive grid systems, ensuring consistent and mobile-friendly UI elements.
-- [Pxhere](https://pxhere.com/): provided free images which helped to create awesome backgrounds.